seygodin/logo_reco/README.md

 </code></pre>

 1. Output.csv File
    - The file named Output.csv contains the names of the images and their corresponding recommendation scores, sorted in descending order.
 Higher recommendation scores indicate logos that are recommended with higher priority.
+The example_output.csv file in github is the example format of output.csv.

 2. Execution Time
    - Upon termination of the executable file, the execution time is displayed.
 The execution time per image is calculated by dividing the total execution time by the number of images.